MakeMHz/xbox-hd-plus/manual/Installation Manual QSB.md

 ![QSB Installation Overview](images/QSB_Overview.jpg)

-Start by soldering the each connection.
+Start by soldering each connection.
 After soldering the first connection use a pair of tweezers to hold the board as flat as possible while making the other connections.
 (The Xbox motherboard has a slight curve to it do the CPU/GPU mounts)

 ![QSB Close up](images/QSB_Install.jpg)